|Search NetDad's Site -- Places To Go Main Menu --

 Universal Service Fund

-The State of New Jersey created the Universal Service Fund (USF) program to help make energy bills more affordable for low income customers.
+The State of New Jersey created the Universal Service Fund (USF) program to help make natural gas and electric bill more affordable for low-income households.
 The goal of the USF program is to help ensure that income eligible New Jersey utility customers pay no more than 6% of their annual income for their natural gas and electric service combined.

 Households with income equal to or less than 175% of the Federal Poverty Level are income eligible.